NathanLBCooper/NathanLBCooper.github.io/_posts/2017-10-23-Use-Octopus-Substitute-Variables-In-JS-Files.md

 ---
 layout: post
-title: "How to use Octopus substitute variables In JavaScript files"
+title: "How to use Octopus substitute variables in JavaScript files"
 date: 2017-10-23 12:00:00
 excerpt: "How to use the Octopus variable replace feature in directly in your javascript code"
 categories: [how-to, deployment]